MixinNetwork/mvm.dev/src/registry/call.md

 ## Steps

-1. Deploy the smart contract and note down the contract address。
+1. Deploy the smart contract and note down the contract address, details in [Deploy Contract](/registry/deploy)

-2. Generate `extra` according to contract address and parameters, details in [previous chapter](/zh/encoding)
+2. Generate `extra` according to contract address and parameters, details in [Encoding](/registry/encoding)

-3. Generate `memo`，which is the base63 encode of `Operation`
+3. Generate `memo`，which is the base64 code of `Operation`

    `Operation`:
    ```golang